top of page

 Weekly Planning For Food And Training

 Take 10–15 minutes each week to plan your meals and workouts.
-Knowing what you’re doing ahead of time removes decision fatigue.
+Knowing what you’re doing ahead of time removes decision fatigue and supports better fitness habits and goal setting for men.

 Creating Default Habits